indigo-dc/synergy-doc/doc/developer.md

 #### Packaging
 Now that the work has been commited and tagged, we can make proper system packages.
-Read the file `packaging/README.md` for instructions, the easiest method for packaging being using Docker.
+Read the file `packaging/README.md` for instructions, the easiest method for packaging is using Docker.

 #### Synchronize to Indigo GitHub repository
 Try to synchronize the commits after each release.